projectfluent/fluent.js/docs/localization.md

 ## set

-Sets a reference to the `Localization` object associated with the name `name`.
-See [docs/localization] for `Localization`'s API reference.
+Sets a reference to the `Localization` object by name.

 ```javascript
 const loc = new Localization();